sedlan/deckchair/doc/quickstart.md

 Quickstart
 ----------

-Getting started with `lawnchair` is super easy:
+Getting started with `deckchair` is super easy:

-1. Include the `lawnchair` js file in your html document.
+1. Include the `deckchair` js file in your html document.
-2. Instantiate a `lawnchair` (you can have as many as you want).
+2. Instantiate a `deckchair` (you can have as many as you want).
 3. There is no step 3! you can start persisting data clientside!

 Figure 1: index.html